stacks-network/docs/src/pages/stacks-blockchain/overview.md

 ### Proof of Transfer (PoX)

--> Proof of Transfer and Stacking are in active development
+-> Proof of Transfer is in active development

-Proof of Transfer (PoX) is a consensus mechanism that leverages the security and stability of Bitcoin to create new blockchains, without modifying the Bitcoin protocol.
-PoX makes it possible to reward network participants with Bitcoin.
-A concrete implementation of the PoX mechanism on the Stacks 2.0 blockchain is called **Stacking**.
+Proof of Transfer (PoX) is a consensus mechanism that leverages the security and stability of Bitcoin to create a new blockchain, without modifying the Bitcoin protocol.

+With the PoX mechanism, miners use Bitcoin to secure the Stacks 2.0 network.
+By anchoring onto the Bitcoin network, it is practically infeasible for malicious actors to have enough computational power or ownership stake to attack the Stacks 2.0 network.

+PoX makes it also possible to reward Stacks token holders with bitcoins, a feature called **Stacking**.

 [@page-reference | inline]
 | /stacks-blockchain/stacking